Learn more about Whittier College's plans for Fall 2020

 The simple answer is: because of the pandemic!

 No. Your tuition and financial aid will be the same for the year assuming you take 36 units or less.
 Students must maintain a minimum of 12 units during each fall 2020 and winter-spring 2021 terms.

-There will be a diversity of offerings due to a wide variety of safety and well-being needs.
-In addition, different types of classes (lecture, seminar, lab, performance, etc.) will use different strategies to best support learning while meeting social distancing and health-related requirements from the county and state.
-All faculty are working hard to create flexible curricula that allow courses to be responsive to the health and safety context.
+Different types of classes (lecture, seminar, lab, performance, etc.) will use different strategies to best support remote learning.
+Faculty have worked hard to create flexible curricula that allow courses to be responsive to the health and safety context.
 Beyond safety, our planning has been guided by two priorities: student learning and growth and getting you to graduation on time.
-While some classes will be taught remotely, or in a hybrid format, many classes that do have in-person components will also allow for 100% remote options.
 All classes will embody the kind of interactive learning that you are used to in your in-person Whittier classes.